-EMCYPSAS provides medical care and holistic assessment following sexual abuse for children and young people up until they are 18 years old ,up to 24 years of age if a young adult has a learning disability.
-This provision is in two hubs in the East Midlands, based in Nottingham and Northampton.
+EMCYPSAS provides medical care and holistic assessment following sexual abuse for children and young people up until they are 18 years old, up to 24 years of age if a young adult has a learning disability.
+This service is in two hubs in the East Midlands, based in Nottingham and Northampton.
 Follow-up care will then be offered close to home.

 Both hubs are fully adapted for people with disabilities but please let our helpline staff know if the person you are referring has any additional needs or if they require an interpreter.

-We provide face to face, telephone, text and email support to children from 8 -18 years, families and carers – the service is primarily aimed at those referrals where a criminal investigation/prosecution is taking place, but we will see and assess other children and young people and signpost or refer them on to other agencies that can best meet their needs.
-And ISVA will
+We provide face to face, telephone, text and email support to children from 8 -18 years, families and carers.
+The service is primarily aimed at those referrals where a criminal investigation/prosecution is taking place, but we will see and assess other children and young people and signpost or refer them on to other agencies that can best meet their needs.
+An ISVA will:

 - Assist you with Criminal Injuries Compensation (CICA) claims.

 Call 101 or if you are not in a safe situation or need help urgently, please dial 999)